PostgreSQL Loop

 END LOOP;

-Where LOOP is the starting point of the loop, the statement is a command or any query that we want to execute repeatedly and END LOOP is the ending point of LOOP.
+Where LOOP is the starting point of the loop, the statement is a command or any query that we want to execute repeatedly, and END LOOP is the ending point of the loop.

-Here, we will loop through a table named major_cities that contains the population of major cities in the United Kindom.
+Here, we will loop through a table named major_cities that contains the population of major cities in the United Kingdom.

 DO $$